Lord Smith of Kelvin

 Chief Executive Officer

-Patrick joined the British Business Bank as Chief Operating Officer in October 2014.
+Patrick joined the British Business Bank as Chief Operating Officer in October 2014 and became Chief Commercial Officer in October 2017.
 He had previously represented the government’s shareholder interests on its Board.
 Before joining the Shareholder Executive in June 2012, Patrick was a Managing Director of corporate finance at JP Morgan Cazenove, having worked at the predecessor firms for almost 18 years.
-He has broad experience of working with companies which work closely with government including banks, utilities and support services/infrastructure providers.
-During his time at the Shareholder Executive Patrick led the team working on the the set-up and governance of the British Business Bank as well as work on a range of the companies in the Shareholder Executive portfolio.
+During his time at the Shareholder Executive Patrick led the team working on the set-up and governance of the British Business Bank as well as working on a range of the companies in the Shareholder Executive portfolio.
+At the British Business Bank Patrick is responsible for overseeing the Start Up Loans, Guarantee and Wholesale Solutions and Venture and Regional Solutions Business areas.